PlusToolkit/PlusBuild/Docs/NewReleaseChecklist.md

       - External_aruco
       - External_ndicapi
       - Any other dependencies that refer to 'master' version instead of a specific git tag or hash
+    - In the trunk:
+      - Update stable version number in Docs/BuildInstructionsWindows.md

 ### PlusLib
   - Create a new branch from the trunk as Plus-X.Y